abhishekghoshh/ds-algo-cp-problems/docs/graph/KosarajusAlgorithm.md

 		}
 		System.out.println(count);
 	}

+	// this is exactly the same dfs as other just here we are storing the nodes in the stack
-	private static void dfs(int i, List<List<Integer>> adj, boolean[] visited, Stack<Integer> stack) {
+	// starting nodes comes at the top and deepest nodes come at the bottom private static void dfs(int i, List<List<Integer>> adj, boolean[] visited, Stack<Integer> stack) {
 		visited[i] = true;
 		for (int node : adj.get(i))